bergasanargya/cmpsc-480-assignment-5-web-portfolio-bergasanargya/site/.github/ISSUE_TEMPLATE/i-m-having-trouble-with-this-template.md

 ---
-name: Bug report
+name: I'm having trouble with this template
-about: Create a report to help us improve
+about: Have a problem?
+It might be a bug!
+Create a report to help us improve.
 title: ''
 labels: ''
 assignees: ''